YashDaga874/yoga-therapy/METHODOLOGY.md

    - Rounds, Duration, Strokes
    - Description
    - Variations (in "How to do!" section)
+   - CVR Score (optional)
-   - Media attachments
+   - Media attachments (photos and videos)
+4. **File Uploads**:
+   - Photo upload: Supported formats (png, jpg, jpeg, gif), max 16MB
+   - Video upload: Supported formats (mp4, avi, mov, wmv), max 16MB
+   - Files are stored in `web/static/uploads/photos/` and `web/static/uploads/videos/`
+   - Files are named with practice ID prefix for uniqueness
-4. **No "How to Do" Field**: The detailed instruction field is removed in module-based addition
+5. **No "How to Do" Field**: The detailed instruction field is removed in module-based addition
-5. **Variations**: Entered directly in the "How to do!" section with reference sources
+6. **Variations**: Entered directly in the "How to do!" section with reference sources

 #### 4.2.2 Adding Practices from Practices Tab